Home » Europe » Schengen Area – Everything You Need to Know

 • Check with the embassy or consulate where you need to submit the application.

-• Schedule an appointment at the visa centre or embassy.
+• Schedule an appointment at the visa center or embassy.

 • Wait for a response.